JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/latest/examples.md

 +++
-title = "Examples"
-description = "We go through a couple of examples." weight = -900 draft = false toc = true
+title = "Solving systems of polynomial equations" description = "We go through a couple of examples" weight = -900 draft = false toc = true